na-na-hi/renget/archive/ProdiAgy.md

 Prodigy is the best optimizer (currently, likely ancient within 5 months) fight me on this.

 ##Training time?
-With anti-overtraining tricks/dampening it took me anywhere inbetween 1200-3200 steps on a 30 image dataset. (assuming batch size 1 and gradient accumulation steps 1)
+With anti-overtraining tricks/dampening it should take anywhere inbetween 1000-4800 steps on a 30 image dataset. (assuming batch size 1 and gradient accumulation steps 1)

-Without dampening/fighting overtraining it will likely take half that amount and it is likely that the results will be much more accurate.

 ##Base iA3 Prodigy .json:
+!!! danger train_batch_size should remain set on 1 when using iA3 as it seems to work best that way, instead rely on gradient_accumulation_steps.
-!!!First change the train_batch_size, gradient_accumulation_steps according to your available VRAM, multires_noise_discount based on your dataset  and keep_tokens, caption_dropout_rate according to your captions.
+!!! note First change the gradient_accumulation_steps and multires_noise_discount according to your dataset and keep_tokens, caption_dropout_rate according to your captions.
 Leave epochs as is and just close early or change to your desired total steps.
-!!!Everything else that you do not see in the .json is up to your taste and/or hardware.
+!!! note Everything else that you do not see in the .json is up to your taste and/or hardware.
 ```
 {
   "LoRA_type": "LyCORIS/iA3",
   "adaptive_noise_scale": 0.005,
   "caption_dropout_rate": 0,
-  "conv_alpha": 0.1,
+  "conv_alpha": 1,
   "conv_dim": 1,
   "epoch": 3000,
   "gradient_accumulation_steps": 1,